octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.11 - 2025-04-01 =
+* Added support for importing properties from Propstack
+* Corrected the importing of area from Alto

 = 2.5.10 - 2025-03-28 =
 * Added support for price qualifier in Zoopla exports